 Regulation G, conditions for use of Non-Generally Accepted Accounting Principles ("Non-GAAP") financial measures, and other SEC regulations define and prescribe the conditions for use of certain Non-GAAP financial information.
 Generally, a Non-GAAP financial measure is a numerical measure of a company's performance, financial position or cash flow that either excludes or includes amounts that are not normally excluded or included in the most directly comparable measure calculated and presented in accordance with GAAP.
 We closely monitor two financial measures, EBITDA and EBITDAS, which meet the definition of Non-GAAP financial measures.
 We define EBITDA as net income before income taxes, interest income, depreciation and amortization.
 We define EBITDAS as EBITDA before stock-based compensation.
 We regard EBITDA and EBITDAS as useful measures of operating performance and cash flow to complement operating income, net income and other GAAP financial performance measures.
 Additionally, management believes that EBITDA and EBITDAS provide meaningful comparisons of past, present and future operating results.
 These measures are used to evaluate our financial results, develop budgets and determine employee compensation.
-These measures, however, should be considered in addition to, and not as a substitute or superior to, operating income, cash flows, or other measures of financial performance with GAAP.
+These measures, however, should be considered in addition to, and not as a substitute or superior to, operating income, cash flows, or other measures of financial performance prepared in accordance with GAAP.
 A reconciliation of the Non-GAAP measures to the nearest comparable GAAP measure is set forth below.

-The following table shows EBITDA as a percentage of revenues before reimbursements for 2019, 2018 and 2017:
+The following table shows EBITDA as a percentage of revenues before reimbursements for 2020, 2019 and 2018:

-(in thousands, except percentages) Fiscal Years 2019 2018 2017 Revenues before reimbursements \$ 391,390 \$ 354,639 \$ 329,664 EBITDA \$ 107,084 \$ 96,858 \$ 87,500 EBITDA as a % of revenues before reimbursements .
-27.4% 27.3% 6 26.5%
+(in thousands, except percentages) Fiscal Years 2020 2018 Revenues before reimbursements \$ 378,412 \$ 391,390 \$ 354,639 EBITDA \$ 102,102 \$ 107,084 \$ 96,858 EBITDA as a % of revenues before reimbursements 27.0%) 27.4%) 27.3%

-The slight increase in EBITDA as a percentage of revenues before reimbursements for 2019 as compared to 2018 was due to 10% growth in revenues before reimbursements partially offset by a 17% increase in general and administrative expenses primarily due to a firm-wide managers' meeting during 2019.
+The decrease in EBITDA as a percentage of revenues before reimbursements for 2020 as compared to 2019 was due to a 3% decrease in revenues before reimbursements, partially offset by a 37% decrease in general and administrative expenses primarily due to the business and travel restrictions associated with the COVID-19 pandemic.

-The increase in EBITDA as a percentage of revenues before reimbursements for 2018 as compared to 2017 was due to 8% growth in revenues before reimbursements, a 1% decrease in general and administrative expenses and a 4% increase in other operating expenses.
-The decrease in general and administrative expenses was due to a firm-wide managers' meeting during 2017.
-Other operating expenses increased at a lower rate than our revenues before reimbursements due to the leverage of our corporate infrastructure.
+The slight increase in EBITDA as a percentage of revenues before reimbursements for 2019 as compared to 2018 was due to 10% growth in revenues before reimbursements, partially offset by a 17% increase in general and administrative expenses primarily due to a firm-wide managers' meeting during 2020.

-The following table is a reconciliation of EBITDA and EBITDAS to the most comparable GAAP measure, net income, for 2019, 2018 and 2017:
+The following table is a reconciliation of EBITDA and EBITDAS to the most comparable GAAP measure, net income, for 2020, 2019 and 2018:

 (in thousands) Fiscal Years

-2019 2018 2018
+2020 2019 2018

-Net Income \$ 82,460 \$ 72,254 \$ 41,305
+Net Income \$ 82,552 \$ 82,460 \$ 72,254

 Add back (subtract):

-Income taxes 21,730 21,063 41,204
+Income taxes 14,384 21,730 21,063

-Interest income, net (3,912) (2,751) (1,294)
+Interest income (1,705) (3,912) (2,751)

-Depreciation and amortization 6,806 6,292 6,285
+Depreciation and amortization 6,871 6,806 6,292

-EBITDA 107,084 96,858 87,500
+EBITDA 102,102 107,084 96,858

-Stock-based compensation 17,466 16,993 16,155
+Stock-based compensation 17,278 17,466 16,993

-EBITDAS \$ 124,550 \$ 113,851 \$ 103,655
+EBITDAS \$ 119,380 \$ 124,550 \$ 113,851